icyguider/Shhhloader/README.md

 # Shhhloader
 Shhhloader is a SysWhispers/GetSyscallStub Shellcode Loader that is currently a Work in Progress.
 It takes raw shellcode as input and compiles a C++ stub that uses syscalls to try and bypass AV/EDR.
 The included python builder will work on any Linux system that has Mingw-w64 installed.

+**9/2/22 EDIT:** Cobalt Strike aggressor script has been created! [@S4ntiago_p](https://twitter.com/s4ntiago_p)'s API hashing script has also been integrated into the main python builder and will be executed each time SysWhispers2 is utilized.

 **8/9/22 EDIT:** Some BIG updates have been made!
 New major features include: GetSyscallStub integration, Obfuscator-LLVM support, Module Stomping, automatic DLL Proxy generation, new sandbox evasion methods, and storing shellcode as an English word array. **Big shout out to [@Snovvcrash](https://twitter.com/snovvcrash), [@spotheplanet](https://twitter.com/spotheplanet), [@_RastaMouse](https://twitter.com/_RastaMouse), and [@Cerbersec](https://twitter.com/cerbersec) whose code I used as a reference for this tool.**

 ```